 Neighborhood: Penn Quarter/Chinatown, Downtown

 Open for lunch Tuesday through Saturday 11:30 to 2.
 Open for dinner Tuesday through Thursday 5:30 to 10; Friday and Saturday 5:30 to 11; closed Sunday and Monday.

 Nearby Metro Stops: Judiciary Square, Archives-Navy Memorial-Penn Quarter

 Price Range: Expensive

 Pork-belly dumplings; mini-burger; fried bass; Arctic char with Indian spices and raita; prawns in Indian curry; lamb chops with a mint-coriander sauce; blueberry crumble.

 Lounge menu small plates, $8 to $16; big plates, $12 to $17.
 Dining room starters, $14 to $19; entrees, $26 to $60.

 Special Features: Wheelchair Accessible, Kid Friendly, Valet Parking Available

-Open Monday through Friday for breakfast, lunch, and dinner, Saturday for breakfast, brunch, and dinner.
+Open Monday through Friday for lunch and dinner, Saturday for brunch and dinner.
 Very expensive (lounge moderate).